 To record a refund of non-tax revenue recorded in the current year OR an IMMATERIAL non-tax revenue recorded in the prior year: For example, assume the district issues a refund for lunch tickets.
 Reduce the revenue which was originally recorded.

-School Lunch Fund (12) Debit: 402 Revenues \$15 Credit: 620 or 101 Warrants Payable or Cash \$15 Revenue Subsidiary Ledge r X12-1611 Reimbursable Lunch-Daily Sales (Reduce the source of revenue where the receipt was originally recorded) (\$15) (To record the warrant iss ued to reimburse a student for lunch tickets.)
+School Lunch Fund (12)

+Debit: 402 Revenues \$15 Credit: 620 or 101 Warrants Payable or Cash \$15 of revenue where the receipt was originally recorded) (\$15)